News Story 1 (January 2017):

-We had two papers accepted to the AAAI Spring Symposium on AI for Social Good!
+We had two papers accepted to the AAAI Spring Symposium on AI for Social Good in March 2017!
 Bo Li will be presenting "Sanitizing Large-Scale Medical Records Before Publishing", while Zhiyu Wan will be presenting "Game Theory Can Expand Access to Genomic Data While Promoting Privacy".

 News Story 3 (November 2016):